4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 There are different types of EQs, ranging from analog/digital EQs to parametric and graphic ones.
 Parametric EQs (PEQ) allow the user to change all three parameters, and provide a nice balance between being flexible, and being easy to modify and use.
 Unless stated otherwise, EQ will refer to PEQ for the rest of the guide.

 !!!warning EQ minimalism
-The guide adheres to what I call **EQ minimalism**, which can be thought of as an approach to how EQ is used and developed.
-In this context, it means that ideally, an EQ preset should have **as few filters as possible**, for which each filter should have **low gain and Q values**.
+The guide adheres to what I call **EQ minimalism**, which can be thought of as an approach to how EQ is used and developed: ideally, an EQ preset should have **as few filters as possible**, and each filter should have **low gain and Q values**.
 Aiming for few but broad changes is a good rule of thumb to follow; for more complex sections, deviation from this rule will be normal, even necessary.
 !!!